5 Keys to Making Decisions

 When making decisions, it's important not to only thinking about yourself and your own well-being, but about what benefits those around you and for a common good as well.

-Happiness is like trying to keep your balance while standing on a table.
-One step forward or one step back causes the whole situation to unravel, which is why your primary goal should be to make the right decisions to keep you at that perfect, balanced spot.
+Happiness is like trying to keep your balance while balancing on a ball.
+One step forward or one step back causes the whole thing to slip from beneath you.
+That’s why your primary goal should be to make the right decisions to keep you at that perfect, balanced spot.

-Today we’d like to share with you 5 simple keys to making decisions more effective to help you be happier.
+Today, we’d like to share with you 5 simple keys to making decisions more effectively to help you be happier.

-1. A new thought, a more powerful emotion
+1. A new thought creates a more powerful emotion for making decisions.

-- Losing your job, for example, can be traumatic.
-But sometimes this forces you to start anew, and to even start projects that at times, are even more productive.
+Losing your job, for example, can be traumatic.
+However, sometimes this forces you to start anew, and to even start projects that are even more productive and fulfilling.

-- Breaking up with your partner, fighting with or losing a friend… All of these are also very tough situations that force you to live through certain kinds of grief, but sometimes these vital moments teach you to be stronger.
+Breaking up with your partner, fighting with or losing a friend… All of these are also very tough situations that force you to live through certain kinds of grief.
+However, sometimes these vital moments teach you to be stronger.

 Making the decision to continue forging your own path and your own happiness is the philosophical rock in all these cases.

-Persevering doesn’t mean simply tolerating anything, tolerating harmful situations, or getting stuck when met with adversity.
+Persevering doesn’t mean simply tolerating anything or getting stuck when met with adversity.
 Persevering also means fighting, working up strength, and most of all, being resilient.

 A lot of specialists in the mental health field talk about the amazing benefits of meditation or yoga.

-If you get used to being centered and calm, you will hold on to the present moment to be able to see your objectives and path where happiness lies.
+If you get used to being centered and calm, you will be able to use present moment to be able to see your objectives and path to happiness.

-In order to be happy you must make decisions, and most of all, be humble.
+In order to be happy, you must also learn to be humble and grateful.
 Wanting things outside of your reality that are not feasible can lead to suffering.

-- Your family, a peaceful, harmonious day, the health of your loved ones, your children’s happiness, the companionship of your pets… all of these are things you should be thankful for.
+Your family and friends, a peaceful, harmonious day, the health of your loved ones, your children’s happiness, the companionship of your pets… all of these are things you should be thankful for.

-5. Being able to give and receive happiness
+5. Be able to give and receive happiness.

-Sometimes people fall into a type of “materialistic happiness”, where each strategy, action and thought is oriented around bringing self-happiness.
-Slowly this deteriorates into a selfish lifestyle.
+Sometimes, people fall into a rut of “materialistic happiness”, where each strategy, action and thought is oriented around bringing self-happiness.
+Slowly, this deteriorates into a selfish lifestyle.

 Happiness is like an energy that increases when shared.
 You have to be able to give happiness, while also knowing how to accept and receive it from others.

-- There’s nothing more gratifying than making decisions in which everyone wins and no one loses; whereby a change that you start benefits both people, that lets everyone see how life is more beautiful when the common good is shared.
+There’s nothing more gratifying than making decisions in which everyone wins and no one loses.
+After all, life is more beautiful when the common good is shared.